-I can best introduce the issues by referring to a discussion Huw Price gives, of a passage from my book on Truth.
+I start by talking of a discussion Huw Price gives, of a passage from my book on Truth.
 I had written about Rorty's substitution of a norm of solidarity for a norm of truth:

-To many of us, however, the solution looks worse than the problem: language is not there to represent how things stand-how ridiculous!
+To many of us, however, the solution looks worse than the problem: language is not there to represent how things stand - how ridiculous!
 It is as if Rorty has inferred from there being no innocent eye that there is no eye at all.
-For after all, a wiring diagram represents how things stand inside our electric bell, our fuel gauge represents the amount of petrol left in the tank, and our physics or history tells how things stand physically or historically.
+For after all, a wiring diagram represents how things stand inside our electric bell, our fuel gauge represents the amount of petrol left in the tank, and our physics or history tells how things stand physically or historically [Blackburn (2005), p.
+153].

-Price quotes this, alongside a similar passage from Frank Jackson, expressing astonishment at conferences where people attack representational views of language 'who have in their pockets pieces of paper with writing on them that tell them where the conference dinner is and when the taxis leave for the airport'.
-Price takes us as examples illustrating how something called 'anti-representationalism' often meets with something close to incomprehension, and he goes on to quote as an ally Robert Brandom who also talked of the way a representationalist paradigm is 'taken for granted' even in fields outside analytical philosophy
+Price quotes this, alongside a similar passage from Frank Jackson, expressing astonishment at conferences where people attack representational views of language 'who have in their pockets pieces of paper with writing on them that tell them where the conference dinner is and when the taxis leave for the airport' [(1997), p.
+270].
+Price takes us as examples illustrating how something called 'anti-representationalism' often meets with something close to incomprehension, and he goes on to quote as an ally Robert Brandom who also talked of the way a representationalist paradigm is 'taken for granted' even in fields outside analytical philosophy.

-But Brandom had other disreputable branches of philosophy and theory in mind, whereas the opinion voiced in my passage, and I think Frank Jackson's, was not intended as a philosophical defense of a philosophical position called representationalism.
+But Brandom had other disreputable branches of philosophy and theory in mind, whereas the opinion voiced in my passage, and I think Frank Jackson's, was not intended as a philosophical defence of a philosophical position called representationalism, and certainly not, in my own case, any kind of 'global' representationalism.
 It was intended only as a Wittgensteinian reminder that the term representation and its cousins have perfectly good everyday uses.
 A historian may represent the court life of James I in a somewhat lurid light.
 Captain Cook's charts represented the coast line of New South Wales with astonishing accuracy.
 The petrol gauge and the wiring diagram and the pieces of paper can do what they are supposed to do, or fail.
 These are not philosophers' sayings, but simply parts of the everyday.
 We mention them in the same spirit as Wittgenstein reminds us of everyday sensation talk, not as something that all by itself demands a particular philosophical approach, but as something like the data that any such approach must end up respecting.
 In Moorean vein, I would suppose that any philosophy that ends up denying them is less likely to be right than they are.
 My problem with Rorty was that he was not, in my judgment, respecting them, but at any rate in his persona as cultural agitator and prophet, gleefully bent on trampling on them.